 Musqueam Indian Band has three reserves: Musqueam 2, Musqueam 4, and Sea Island 3 (INAC 2019), which are located along the west coast of the Lower Mainland in Vancouver, Richmond, and Delta.
 Musqueam 2 is the main community, located at the mouth of the North Arm of the Fraser River, within the City of Vancouver.
 Musqueam 4 is the closest to the proposed Project Site located 9.9 km away, near Canoe Pass on the South Arm of the Fraser River.
-The Musqueam Consultative Area overlaps the proposed Project Area, and the Musqueam Declaration of 1976 asserts Aboriginal Rights to the lands from Howe Sound eastward to the height of land, including the watershed draining into English Bay, Burrard Inlet, and Indian Arm; south including the Coquitlam River to the Fraser River; across to the south bank of the Fraser

-River and proceeding downstream in the South Arm to the sea (Musqueam 1976).
+The Musqueam Consultative Area overlaps the proposed Project Area, and the Musqueam Declaration of 1976 asserts Aboriginal Rights to the lands from Howe Sound eastward to the height of land, including the watershed draining into English Bay, Burrard Inlet, and Indian Arm; south including the Coquitlam River to the Fraser River; across to the south bank of the Fraser River and proceeding downstream in the South Arm to the sea (Musqueam 1976).
 Refer to Figure 1C in Appendix C for a map of Musqueam Indian Band Traditional Territory.
 FortisBC will engage with Musqueam Indian Band to determine areas where traditional activities are practiced in relation to the proposed Project Area.

 Musqueam Indian Band is in Stage 4 of the B.C.
 Treaty process, negotiating an Agreement-in-Principle with Canada and the Province (B.C.
 Treaty 2020c).
+Musqueam Indian Band has signed a Framework Agreement under the First Nations Land Management Act (FNLMRC 2021).

 Musqueam Indian Band signed a collaborative management agreement with the Province.
 The agreement sets out framework for land and water authorization and stewardship in the estuary and lower reaches of the Fraser River (Government of B.C.
 2020c).